ZebastianBjorkqvist/WebHookAPIZBot/README.md

 # WebHookAPIZBot
-The API for GitHub webhooks in my ZBot repo to automatically deploy it to my server where ZBot is hosted.
+The API for GitHub webhooks in my ZBot repo to automatically clone, build and run it on my server where ZBot is hosted.

 I also included the bash script in this repo.